cyber-dojo-retired/runner-stateful/README.md

   { "kata_exists?": false }
 ```

-# kata_new
+# POST kata_new
-The kata with the given kata_id has been set up.
+Sets up the kata with the given kata_id.
 Must be called once before any call to avatar_new with the same kata_id.
 - parameters, eg
 ```